 If the subject of an external review involves the termination of ongoing services, the Member may ask the external review panel to continue coverage for the service while the review is pending.
 Any request for continuation of coverage must be made before the end of the second business day following receipt of the final adverse decision.
-The review panel may order the continuation of coverage if it finds that substantial harm to the Member's health may result from the termination of coverage for good cause.
+The review panel may order the continuation of coverage if it finds that substantial harm to the Member's health may result from the termination of coverage.
+The panel may also order the continuation of coverage for good cause.
 Any such continuation of coverage shall be at our expense regardless of the final external review determination.